HermesPasser/HermesPasser.github.io/p/mv-plugins/index.md

 Write "zombie" in the event note to make it a zombie.
 This script is compatible with Hermes Shooting System.

-**Note: This is a experimental script write for a event and is can be not too useful**
+**Note: This is an experimental script and may not be very useful**

 The whole process in video:
 <iframe src="https://www.youtube.com/embed/2KTiFDfsqSE" frameborder="0" allowfullscreen></iframe>